 Conceptual tool: Emotional skills

 The presentation of the Emotional Competencies Model (Mikolajczak, Quoidbach, Kotsou, & Nelis, 2009) helps mark out the different stages of classroom intervention.
 The first step is to help students identify different forms of emotions, first off-center (i.e., those of others), then their own.
 The second step is to work on the expression of emotions by enriching the emotional vocabulary.
 The understanding of emotions is the third step which allows highlighting the tendencies to action associated with the different emotions.
-This allows a better acceptance and understanding of one's own emotions and those of others, which contributes to their regulation.
-Finally, the last step is to use one's emotions or those of others to adjust to the situation.

 Practical tool: Attentive presence (the STOP - FEEL - GO)

-The "stop - feel - go" is a practice of attentive presence:- the stop: stopping talking, working, etc.
+The "stop - feel - go" is a practice of attentive presence:

 - the feel: to feel what is happening in your body, the sensations that are there, the emotions that I can perceive.